-We mentioned in our previous article that there are constitutional rights that heavily protect the employee rights.
+We mentioned in our previous article Chile Employment: Hired a Bad Manager? that there are constitutional rights that heavily protect the employee rights.
 This makes it very difficult to terminate employees without paying severance whether you have reason or not.

 The example we discussed was about an Australian client that had a General Manager who was incorporating an entity to offer similar products as the employer.
 This example brings up some important questions about unfair competition.

 This article discusses that the labor contract can be terminated effective immediately and without severance pay if the employee “Executes negotiations that fall in the line of business of the employer and such prohibition has been set in writing in their employment contract..”

 As mentioned previously, there are constitutional rights that heavily protect the rights of the employee.
 In other words, you cannot fire the employee if he/she only performs similar or analogous activities that do not infringe or alter the conditions of free competition.

 We will deconstruct and explain Art.
 160 No 2 of the Chilean Labor Code in order to address the “unfair competition” aspect and related requirements.

 The expression “…negotiations that fall in the line of business of the employer…” of article 160 No 2 of the Chilean Labor Code can only refer to unfair competition.
 It seeks to prevent an employee from starting a new business in order to compete with the employer by stealing current customers, using knowledge acquired while performing company duties or using privileged or confidential information that the company has not made available.
 In these cases, the competition would become unfair due to the advantage obtained by the abovementioned factors.

 In order for this situation to take place, the commercial law doctrine has indicated that the following requirements must be met:

 - The act or activity must objectively be contrary to good faith requirements;